Showing posts with label Diana Ross. Show all posts

 I wish the writers of Mahogany' had felt the same about their title character.
 In lieu of fleshing out Tracy Chambers' story (what happened to her parents?) or providing deeper insight into what makes her tick, Mahogany is all surface gloss.
 The film is satisfied with merely presenting Diana Ross as a glamour icon.

 On paper, the casting of Diana Ross as a top fashion model must have seemed like a cinematic slam dunk.
-The former Supreme lead singer had long ago established herself as a thoroughbred clothes-horse whose beauty and flamboyant stage persona had launched a thousand drag shows.
+Ross had long ago established herself as a thoroughbred clothes-horse whose beauty and flamboyant stage persona had launched a thousand drag shows (and a poorly-made doll by Ideal in 1969).
 And indeed, had Mahogany been designed as a Vogue photoshoot, all might have gone swimmingly, for when we're asked to gaze upon the luminous Miss Ross, all is right with the world.
 Lamentably, this being a motion picture and all, it's only when people start to walk and talk that things start to fall apart.

 Calgon, Take Me Away